AGING • AMERICA • ARCHITECTURE • ART • CLASS • RACE • WOMEN • WORK

 SPEAKING

-Candacy Taylor is an award-winning author, photographer, and cultural documentarian who’s been a popular keynote speaker for nearly 20 years.
-She has traveled over 500,000 miles throughout the United States, and in her writing and photography she’s documented American subcultures—from ethnic hairdressers (American Roots) to diner waitresses (Counter Culture) to female bullfighters (By the Horns).
-Taylor’s most recent project is her bestselling book, Overground Railroad: The Green Book and the Roots of Black Travel in America (the paperback edition will be released in 2026, young adult version published 2021).
-Taylor was also the curator of The Negro Motorist Green Book exhibition which toured 13 museums by the Smithsonian Institution Traveling Exhibition Service (SITES).
-Taylor also develops multimedia presentations that inspire solution-oriented conversations about women, aging, labor and making a living as an artist.
+Candacy Taylor is an award-winning author, photographer, and cultural documentarian who’s been a keynote speaker for nearly 20 years.
+She develops multimedia presentations that inspire solution-oriented conversations about women, race, labor, aging, and making a living as an artist.
+She has traveled over 500,000 miles throughout the United States, and she’s documented beauty shop culture (American Roots), diner waitresses (Counter Culture), Route 66, and female bullfighters (By the Horns).
+Taylor’s most recent project is her bestselling book, Overground Railroad: The Green Book and the Roots of Black Travel in America (the paperback edition will be released in 2026, a young adult version was published in 2021).
+Taylor was also the curator of The Negro Motorist Green Book exhibition which toured to 14 museums by the Smithsonian Institution Traveling Exhibition Service (SITES).

 OVERGROUND RAILROAD